xericguzman/markdown-portfolio/README.md

 ### Instructions

 1. Start by forking this repository
-1. In your version of the repository, edit `README.md` and replace all of the previous content with markdown that contains:
+1. In your "fork" of the repository, edit the `README.md` and replace all of the previous content with your own Markdown which should contain:
-    * Your name as a title
+    * A title (your name)
     * At least one picture
     * At least one link (this could be to your GitHub page, your LinkedIn, or whatever you want)
     * At least one bullet point list